moleculerjs/site/source/docs/0.14/runner.md

 title: Moleculer Runner
 ---

 Moleculer Runner is a helper script that helps you running Moleculer projects.
 With it you don't need to create a ServiceBroker instance with options.
-Instead you can create a `moleculer.config.js` or `moleculer.config.json` file in the root of repo with broker options.
+Instead you can create a `moleculer.config.js` file in the root of repo with broker options.
 Then simply call the `moleculer-runner` in NPM script and it will automatically load the configuration file, create the broker and load the services.
 Alternatively, you can declare your configuration as environment variables.

 {% note info Production-ready %}
-In production, we recommend putting options into the environment variables!
-Use the `moleculer.config.js` only during development or store only common options.
+Use the `moleculer.config.js` during development or store common options.
+In production, you can overwrite the values with the environment variables!
 {% endnote %}

 ## Syntax